 - 2 x 400 ml cans organic chopped tinned tomatoes (with juice)

-- Turn the pressure cooker on.
-It should display OFF.
-Press Sauté function key (it will show Normal, 30 minutes).
-The Instant Pot will beep 3 times to let you know it’s ready to cook.
+- Turn the Instant Pot on.
+Press the Sauté function key (it will show Normal, 30 minutes).

-- Add the olive oil, onion, carrot, celery and chilli to the instant pot.
+- Add the olive oil, onions, carrots, celery and chilli to the pot.
 Keep the lid off.
-The heat will increase within a minute or two and you will hear the sautéing sounds.
-Sauté for a further 5 minutes, stirring a couple of times.
+Sauté for about 5 minutes, stirring a couple of times.
 In the meantime, prepare the rest of the ingredients.

 - After 5 minutes, add the beef and break it apart using a spatula.
 Stir through, then add the rest of the ingredients except for the bay leaf and tomatoes, and stir again.
 Cook on Sauté for 5 more minutes to brown off the meat.

 - Close and lock the lid of the Instant Pot.
-Check that the the lid knob is turned to Sealing.
+Check that the steam valve knob is pointing to Sealing.

-- Select Manual function key (High Pressure) and set the time to 20 minutes.
+- Select Manual (High Pressure) and set the time to 20 minutes.
 Wait for the Instant Pot to beep three times to let you know it’s getting to work.
 You can now walk away and do your thing.